UofABioinformaticsHub/2014_SchwensowGBS/README.md

 # Comparison of 1996 and 2012 Rabbit Populations

+This is best viewed using the [github pages site](https://uofabioinformaticshub.github.io/2014_SchwensowGBS/)

 ## Description

 This is the repository for all code used in the analysis of the GBS dataset used in the comparison between rabbits from the 1996 (n = 55) and 2012 (n = 53) populations from the Gum Creek / Oraparrina region of South Australia.